ymarnissi/ymarnissi.github.io/publications.md

 title: Publications
 ---

-### Journals
+## Journals

-- Y. Hawwari, J. Antoni, H. André, Y.  Marnissi, D. Abboud and M.El-Badaoui.
+- Y. Hawwari, J. Antoni, H. André, <font color="blue"> Y.  Marnissi</font>, D. Abboud and M.El-Badaoui.
 Robust Spectral Peaks Detection in Vibration and Acoustic Signals.
 IEEE Transactions on Instrumentation and Measurement (2022)
 - D. Abboud, Y. Marnissi, A. Assoumane, Y. Hawwari and M. El-Badaoui.
 Synchronous analysis of cyclo-non-stationary signals: a comprehensive study with aeronautic applications.
 Mechanical systems and signal processing  (2022)
 - Y. Marnissi, Y. Hawwari, A. Assoumane, D. Abboud and M. El-Badaoui.
 On the use of structured prior models for Bayesian compressive sensing of modulated signals.
 Applied science: Bayesian methods for inverse problems (2021)
 - Y. Marnissi, E. Chouzenoux,A. Benazza-Benyahia and J.-C. Pesquet.
 Majorize-Minimize Adapted Metropolis-Hastings Algorithm.
 IEEE Transactions on Signal Processing (2019)